pingcap/docs-tidb-operator/en/scale-a-tidb-cluster.md

     kubectl edit tidbcluster ${cluster_name} -n ${namespace}
     ```

-Check whether the TiDB cluster in Kubernetes has updated to your desired definition, by running the following command:
+Check whether the TiDB cluster in Kubernetes has updated to your desired definition by running the following command:

 {{< copyable "shell-regular" >}}